 Wending our way uptown, we caught Sinatra: An American Icon at Lincoln Center’s New York Public Library for the Performing Arts (great quote from Bing Crosby: “Frank Sinatra is a singer who comes along once in a lifetime, but why did he have to come in mine?”); The Hirschfeld Century: The Art of Al Hirschfeld at the New-York Historical Society; Revolution of the Eye: Modern Art and the Birth of American Television at the Jewish Museum; and Everything Is Design: The Work of Paul Rand at the Museum of the City of New York.
 (Fun fact to know and tell: Rand always presented just one concept to his clients.
 You want other solutions, he would say, talk to other designers.)

-The blockbuster exhibits in the Big Town then were at The Met.
+The blockbuster exhibits in the Big Town that year were at The Met.
 First was Sargent: Portraits of Artists & Friends, which “brings together ninety-two of the artist’s paintings and drawings of members of his impressive artistic circle.
 The individuals seen through Sargent’s eyes represent a range of leading figures in the creative arts of the time such as artists Claude Monet and Auguste Rodin, writers Robert Louis Stevenson and Henry James, and the actor Ellen Terry, among others.”

 . . . and Robert Louis Stevenson in decline.